*Updated on 9/6/2023

 Learn more about five important aspects of the user experience and how to optimize it.

 The Importance of Onsite Optimization

-I once had the opportunity to look at the web analytics of a major U.S. fashion retailer and discovered they were spending millions of dollars a month on PPC, yet their overall site conversion rate was only 0.78% (the average e-commerce conversion rate is 2-3%).
-This same company was not spending a dime on any on-site optimization strategies like A/B testing.
-Had they allocated a portion of their marketing spend to on-site optimization, they could have improved their yearly revenue by several million dollars.
+When evaluating the web analytics of a major U.S. fashion retailer, it was discovered they were spending millions of dollars a month on PPC, yet their overall site conversion rate was only 0.78% (the average e-commerce conversion rate is 2-3%).
+This same company didn’t spend anything when it came to on-site optimization strategies like A/B testing.
+Had they allocated some of their marketing spend to on-site optimization, they could have improved their yearly revenue by several million dollars.

 Onsite optimization focuses mainly on the user experience.
 Is the user able to find what they are looking for or is the functionality of the site causing unnecessary friction?